MicrosoftDocs/azure-docs/articles/databox/data-box-cable-options.md

 Before you begin, make sure you have:

 - An RJ45 cable if you wish to connect DATA 1.
-- A 10 GbE SFP+ Twinax copper cable for each 10 GbE data port that you want to connect.
+- A 10-GbE SFP+ Twinax copper cable for each 10-GbE data port that you want to connect.
 - One or more data sources running a [Supported OS](data-box-system-requirements.md#supported-operating-systems-for-clients).
-These data sources could be in different networks such as 1 GbE or 10 GbE networks.
+These data sources could be in different networks such as 1 GbE or 10-GbE networks.

 Do the following steps to cable your device.